-• any non-arm's length income which the complying SMSF received in 2022-23 as a share of net income from a trust less

-• deductible expenses related to earning the amount at label U2.
+- any non-arm's length income which the complying SMSF received in 2023-24 as a share of net income from a trust - subtract deductible expenses related to earning the amount at label U2.

-If you are unsure whether a share of net income from a trust is non-arm's length, see Non-arm's length income.
+If you are unsure whether a share of net income from a trust is nonarm's length, see Non-arm's length income.

-Include the following types of income at label U2 if the income is non-arm's length income and received as a share of net income from a trust:
+Include the following types of income at label U2 if the income is nonarm's length income and received as a share of net income from a trust: